 Arizona pro Gary Senft rigs his drop-shot hooks on the line using bobber stoppers, making the leader adjustable.
 This also allows for easy re-rigging if the weight gets snagged and comes off.
-Gary likes to pitch finesse baits to the bank on steep bluffs or rip-rap this time of year, then experiment with the retrieve until he figures it out – do they want it bounced, or just barely pulled?
+Gary likes to pitch finesse baits to the bank on steep bluffs or rip-rap this time of year, then experiment with the retrieve until he figures it out – do they want it bounced or just barely pulled?
 A variety of retrieves will help you zero in on what triggers the fish.
-Senft uses quite a bit of dye on his plastics, and if he’s using jigheads or bullet weights he paints them with olive green or black spray paint.
+Senft uses quite a bit of dye on his plastics, and if he’s using jigheads or bullet weights, he paints them with olive green or black spray paint.

 Another ideal finesse bait for pre-spawn bass is a Senko.
 Even if you use a bigger one, a Senko is a finesse bait.
-Fish it unweighted, pitching to shore, especially shores with brush, and just let it wiggle down to the bottom all by itself.
+Fish it unweighted, pitching to shore, especially shores with brush, and let it wiggle down to the bottom by itself.
 Once it hits bottom (your line will go slack), twitch it a bit to move it out deeper, then let it fall again.
-Be a line-watcher for best results.
+Be a line-watcher for the best results.
 If the fish are active, they’ll grab it and go, but if they are still deep and cold, they may just inhale it and hold on.

-This time of year the fish rarely slam a bait.
-Johnny says they’ll just inhale it as it comes by, so it feels like someone cut your line.
+This time of year, the fish rarely slam a bait.
+Johnny says they’ll inhale it as it comes by, so it feels like someone cut your line.
 One second you’re feeling it thump away down there, and the next second – nothing.
 That’s your cue to set the hook.